 So what happened was, we were having nasi lemak for breakfast at Pak Mandor one bright and sunny morning.
 I was craving for carrot cake and googling for a place nearby to satisfy my cravings.
 Who knew that I’d manage to discover another gem nearby — 618 Sim Carrot Cake!
 This is probably the best carrot cake in Yishun (and probably in the north).

-On another occasion, we went back again and tried the carrot cake with prawns ($4.50).
-The prawns were diced into small pieces and fried together with the carrot cake and chives.
+If it is your first time here, you must order the carrot cake with prawns (from $4.50).
+The prawns were diced into small pieces and fried together with the carrot cake and chinese celery.
 The fragrance of chives and the aroma of prawns elevated the overall taste of this carrot cake.
 To our surprise, the carrot cake was not oily at all!

 You really can’t go wrong with eggs, chye poh and fish sauce.
 But what makes this carrot cake different is the texture of the carrot cake and the fact that you can actually enjoy a mouthful of the chye poh separately.
 Sadly, they don’t do black carrot cake anymore.

 Be prepared to queue, but know that the carrot cake is definitely worth the wait!
 Oh yes, Stanley’s family is actually very very friendly.
 So please don’t be offended by the aunty taking orders.
 You know lah, it’s hard to hire now. :p